anaskhaann/anaskhaann/README.md

 <p align="center">
   <samp>
-   A highly motivated AI and Data Science student with hands-on experience in machine learning and data analysis.
-Skilled in Python and familiar with key frameworks like TensorFlow.
-Passionate about building AI-driven solutions and solving real-world problems.
-Strong in team leadership, collaboration, and optimizing project performance.
-Seeking to leverage my technical expertise and problem-solving skills to contribute to impactful projects.
+   A mission-driven AI and Data Science student with hands-on experience in machine learning and data analysis.
+Skilled in Python and familiar with frameworks like TensorFlow.
+A self-starter and great team player, passionate about building AI-driven solutions to solve real-world problems.
+I dream big, start small, and move fast, leveraging my technical expertise and problem-solving skills to contribute to impactful projects.
   </samp>
 </p>